U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

-- "Your connection to the server was interrupted" before the log-in screen
+- A message saying "Your connection to the server was interrupted" before the log-in screen

-- "An Add-on for this website failed to run.
+- A message saying "An Add-on for this website failed to run.
 Check the security settings in the Internet Option for potential conflicts"

-- "Java add-on required to display some elements of this page"
+- A message saying "Java add-on required to display some elements of this page"

-If you're getting any of these errors, you need to install the latest version of Java.
-This requires admin privileges on your PC.
+If you are getting any of these errors, you need to install the latest version of Java.
+This requires that you have administrative privileges on your PC.
 You may need to uninstall an older version of Java before installing the new version.

 How do I determine if I have Java, and which version?